Salt (Sticks)

 • 'Salt causes the fish to hold on to the bait longer': We believe that this is a fallacy.

-We create sticks of varied weights in order to create different sick rates.
+We create sticks of varied weights in order to create different sinck rates.
 For example, when we are fishing in 3 feet or less of water, we want the stick to sink slower therefore keeping it in the strike zone longer.

 We include an average weight of a single stick bait within a package is noted in the bait's description along with on the product sticker of the packaging.
 Note that the '~' character means roughly.